pbln/Auto-judge/README.md

 Programming problem difficulty is often subjective and depends on problem structure, constraints, and reasoning complexity.
 This project approximates difficulty by extracting **textual and structural cues** from problem descriptions, without using any code submissions or metadata.

-Dataset link <a href =  "https://raw.githubusercontent.com/AREEG94FAHAD/TaskComplexityEval-24/main/problems_data.jsonl"/>
+Dataset link <a href =  "https://raw.githubusercontent.com/AREEG94FAHAD/TaskComplexityEval-24/main/problems_data.jsonl"> provided in PS </a>

 The dataset is relatively small (~4000 samples), so the focus is on:
 - Robust feature engineering